 Since the streamlined car was already laid out very differently than conventional models, Breer decided it was also a good candidate for new techniques in body construction.

 Most passenger cars of the early thirties used body-on-frame construction with a heavy, rigid ladder-type frame.
 The body itself was usually steel or aluminum panels over a wooden framework, although all-steel bodies were becoming increasingly common.
-The Dodge Brothers had adopted them early on, and Plymouth went all-steel in 1930, followed by Ford in 1932.
+The Dodge Brothers had adopted them early on; Plymouth went all-steel in 1930, followed by Ford in 1932.
 For the streamlined Airflow, however, Breer and Clark opted for something far more advanced: a steel monocoque.

 THE TRIFON SPECIAL

 The first true Airflow prototype was built in great secrecy in the summer of 1932.
-Powered by a DeSoto straight six, it had bridge-and-truss construction, relocated engine, a repackaged interior layout, and Floating Ride suspension.
+Powered by a DeSoto straight six, it had bridge-and-truss construction, a relocated engine, a repackaged interior layout, and Floating Ride suspension.
 It had no grille and carried no Chrysler badges or identification of any kind.
 When the company registered and licensed it with the state of Michigan for road testing, the prototype was identified as the 1932 Trifon Special, taking its name from test engineer Demitrion Trifon.

-The first Trifon was an awkward-looking beast, with curious proportions: the work of engineers, not stylists.
+The first Trifon was an awkward-looking beast with curious proportions: the work of engineers, not stylists.
 Even the production Airflows were developed with little input from either Chrysler’s fledgling in-house styling department or Briggs Mfg.
 Company, which provided much of Chrysler’s exterior design work in those days.
 Chrysler’s Art & Colour section, founded in 1928, still focused primarily on detailing, upholstery, and trim; its chief, Herbert V. Henderson, had previously been an interior designer.
-Both Henderson’s group and Briggs designers contributed to the nicely detailed, Streamline Moderne interiors of the production cars, but their involvement in the exterior design was limited to details like the rear fender skirts.
+Both Henderson’s group and Briggs designers contributed to the nicely detailed Streamline Moderne interiors of the production cars, but their involvement in the exterior design was limited to details like the rear fender skirts.
 For better or worse, the Airflow’s shape was primarily the work of Carl Breer, Oliver Clark, and Chrysler’s body engineers.